xaxxon/v8toolkit/README.md

 willing to learn more about the V8 API, you can write a function taking a variable number of arguments without too much additional work and there's an example on this later.

-Currently there is no support for passing a JavaScript array or object to a C++ function and having it turned into a STL container as an input parameter.
-This is not believed to be a technical limitation, just a missing featuer.
+You can see which STL containers are supported by looking in https://github.com/xaxxon/v8toolkit/blob/master/include/casts.hpp   You can also use this as a foundation for adding your own conversions for either missing STL containers or your own types.
+Make sure any new conversions you make are in the `v8toolkit` namespace - but they can be in your own files.

 #### Exposing your C++ class to javascript

 Now things really start to get interesting: user-defined types.
 Most of the commonly-used features of a C++ class are supported, though there are some limitations, and other concepts don't map directly, but are still accessible.

 Let's first define a type to work with: